finnergizer/twitter-opinion-mining/report.md

 tf_idf_feature_matrix = transform.fit_transform(self.feature_matrix_token_counts)
 ~~~

 This tf-idf feature matrix was then used to create a sparse arff file with all of the additional features that contributed to increased precision and it was evaluated in Weka using the Naive Bayes classifier.
-Due to the initial results from this classifier (decreased precision and correctly classified instances), we did not continue with the lengthier SVM and Decision Tree classifiers.
+Due to the initial results from this classifier (decreased precision and correctly classified instances), it was decided not to continue with the lengthier SVM and Decision Tree classifiers.

 ~~~
 === Stratified cross-validation ===